rubio105/credactive/replit.md

 # Overview

-CREDACTIVE ACADEMY is an online platform for professional certification preparation, offering quizzes, progress tracking, reports, and premium content via a Stripe subscription.
-The platform aims to be a leader in professional certifications, planning to leverage AI for generating over 1,000,000 quiz questions across various domains like Cybersecurity, Compliance & Governance, Business & Innovation, and Leadership & Assessment.
+CIRY (Care & Intelligence Ready for You) is an innovative B2B platform that unites health prevention and cybersecurity education.
+The platform combines professional certification preparation (quizzes, progress tracking, reports, premium content via Stripe) with AI-powered health prevention systems.
+It aims to be a leader in dual-domain education, leveraging AI for generating over 1,000,000 quiz questions across Cybersecurity, Compliance & Governance domains, plus comprehensive health prevention through conversational AI and medical document analysis.

 # User Preferences